jhumelsine/jhumelsine.github.io/_posts/2023-10-03-facade-design-pattern.md

 **I had created a Façade.** I showed my neighbor what I had created and said, “You should provide a Façade to do this too.”
 He just stared at me.
 It never materialized.

 The online documentation was eventually written, but long after I needed it.
 I generated a PDF file for the documentation for the entire middleware.
 It was over 6,000 PDF pages!
 That’s enough to contain the sacred texts of several major religions with room left over for a Stephen King novel or two.
-The Communication Manager section alone was over 1,000 PDF pages.
+The Communication Manager section alone was over 1,000 PDF pages long.

 # Structure
 There is no structure with Façade.
 There are no nifty UML class diagrams.
 It’s all about intent.
 It’s about creating a Façade interface that presents more clarity for the Client Application.